waltercostamb/features_pipeline/README.md

 ## Run the pipeline

-After preparing your data, to run this pipeline, you can either:

-- Submit an sbatch file to slurm, as if the Snakefile would be a usual script
+- Submit an sbatch file to slurm, as if the Snakefile would be a usual script:

 ```
 sbatch snakefile.sbatch